Eighth Avenue station (BMT Sea Beach Line): History

+A project to make the station ADA-accessible was originally expected to be completed in December 2018, but was repeatedly delayed.
+An elevator to the northbound platform opened on November 4, 2019.
+Another elevator to the southbound platform was planned to be opened in May 2020.
+The southbound elevator was not completed, but funding had been committed to completing the elevator.
+In December 2021, the MTA awarded a contract for the installation of elevators at eight stations, including the Eighth Avenue station's southbound platform.
+The elevator to the southbound platform finally opened on July 20, 2023.

+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at Eighth Avenue has been proposed next to the existing subway station.

 Station layout

-This open-cut station opened on June 22, 1915.
-It has four tracks and two side platforms, but the two center express tracks are not normally used.
+This open-cut station has four tracks and two side platforms, but the two center express tracks are not normally used.
 The Coney Island-bound track has been disconnected from the line and the Manhattan-bound track is signaled for trains in both directions.
-Both platforms have beige concrete fences in the lower half and green metal windscreens in the upper half.
-Brown canopies with green support columns and frames run along the entire length and the station signs are at the standard black name plate in white Helvetica lettering.
+The platforms have windscreens with beige panels.
+The platforms have brown canopies with green support columns and frames.
+The station signs are at the standard black name plate in white Helvetica lettering.

 The LIRR Bay Ridge Branch crosses underneath and is visible from the north end of the station.

 This is the northernmost station on the Sea Beach Line.
 North of here, the Coney Island-bound express track dead ends while the Manhattan-bound express track merges with the local tracks as the line curves north and enters the tunnel into the BMT Fourth Avenue Line.